vasilvas99/meta-rauc-community/meta-rauc-qemuarm64/README.rst

 * Provides a boot.cmd.in script for the slot counting
 * Provides an ``u-boot_%.bbappend`` to compile and install the custom boot command
 * Provides a ``*.wks``-kickstart file to partition the drive and an fstab to mount the partitions in the final image
-* Provides a grow-data-partition systemd unit for the cases systemd is available.
+* Provides a grow-data-partition systemd unit for the cases when systemd is available.

 Building The qemuarm64 Demo System
 ==================================